ruiqing-xu/ruiqing-xu.github.io/_pages/about.md

 ---

-## About Me

-I am a PhD student at the University College London.
+I am a PhD student at University College London (UCL) under the supervision of [Prof. Gary Royel](https://profiles.ucl.ac.uk/10475-gary-royle/about), focusing on AI-based solutions for cancer prediction.

+## Education

 I obtained my M.Sc. degree in Advanced Computer Science, from the University of Manchester, UK, with merit, in 2023.
 Before that, I received my B.Sc. degree in Computer Science, from the University of Sheffield, UK, with first-class honours degree, in 2022.

 ## Work Experience